nodejs/hardware/CONTRIBUTING.md

 ### Contact Info

-If you need to report an incident, please email us at _insert email here_, or talk to any of the organizers at an event.
-In addition, you can contact any of the following official working group members directly:
+If you need to report an incident, please email us at [nodejshardware@theoreticalideations.com](mailto:nodejshardware@theoreticalideations.com), or talk to any of the organizers in the case of an in-person event.
+In addition, you may contact any of the following official working group members directly:

-_Insert people here_
+Chris Williams: voodootikigod@gmail.com

+Kassandra Perch: the@nodebotani.st

+Bryan Hughes: bryan@theoreticalideations.com

 ### Credit, License, and Attribution